A/N1 Here we are at the end. My thanks to michaelfmx. He made the story better.

 Chuck had the bag of charcoal on the porch.
 He had double-checked the grill.
 He got a spatula for the burgers and a weenie fork for the hot dogs.

-Late in the day, Casey arrived in Sarah's Mazda.
+Late in the day, Casey arrived, squeezed into Sarah's Mazda.
 Gertrude and Tina were due to show up later.
 Casey could tell as soon as he entered the house that Walker and Bartowski were together.
 The question was—how were they together?
 Handler/asset or as a real couple?
 He could tell what Bartowski thought.
 Bartowski thought they were a couple.
 But what about Walker?

 They sat down at the picnic table on the back porch.
 Chuck got Casey a beer and Casey lit a cigar.
 Casey sat and watched Walker and Bartowski as they sat across from him.
 Bartowski slipped his arm around Walker's waist and she leaned further into him.
 The cause of her reaction was Bartowski's action—not any conscious recognition of it on her part, not any decision about how to react.
 Nothing in Sarah's mind got between Chuck's bodily action and her bodily reaction.